lscoppitto/docs-v3/docs/reference/api/zstorage/index.md

     - The `from` parameter cannot be negative.
     - The built time range is `start <= timestamp_device < end` .
     - The `device` parameter can be specified more than one time to filter by multiple devices.
+    - The `tag` parameter can be specified more than one time to filter by multiple tags.

 #### Response